Malaysia's Mahathir out as former interior minister is named PM

 As well as personal relationships, politics in Malaysia is shaped by a tangle of ethnic, religious and regional interests.
 Malaysia is more than half ethnic Malay, but has large ethnic Chinese, Indian and other minorities.

-Writing by Matthew Tostevin; Editing by Clarence Fernandez and Ed Davies
+Additional reporting by Joseph Sipalan, Mei Mei Chu and Liz Lee; Writing by Matthew Tostevin; Editing by Clarence Fernandez, Ed Davies and Andrew Heavens